Inside: See the best toys for 5 year olds (and beyond) – open-ended toys to grow with kids.

 By giving our kids open-ended toys, we are giving them the chance to learn by doing.
 And that’s the most powerful learning we can give them.

-At this age – our five, six, seven year olds can do some pretty amazing things with open-ended toys and you can see the learning right away.
+At this age – our five, six, seven, eight year olds can do some pretty amazing things with open-ended toys and you can see the learning right away.
 It’s not hidden.

 - The blocks they build with are engineering